ai-concentration/udd-telefonica-challenge/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------
 ## Feedback: Reto Security
 Inside the folder called Security and Privacity in this repository, you will find:

--Privacity and Security of data:
+- Privacity and Security of data:
 	- Contains information that is relevant the process of security that the team and the socio formador do in terms of propposal to the Reto.
 	- This folder only contains a document with all the points to answer.
 -----------------------------------------------------------------------------------------------------------------------------------------------------